TabularEditor/TabularEditor/Documentation/Roadmap.md

 * Formula fix-up (i.e. automatically fixing DAX expressions when renaming objects)
 * UI for showing object dependencies
 * Scripting changes from the command-line
-* Possibility to read/edit more object types (tables, partitions, data columns, relationships, roles)
+* Possibility to read/edit more object types (tables, partitions, data columns)
 * Split a Model.bim into multiple json files (for example, one file per table) for better integration into Source Control workflows.
-* Power BI compatibility
 * Import/export translations